soon1995/learningNotes/the-go-programming-language/extra/error.md

 # Exploring `fmt` package

-Q: Which expressions below have the best performance when printing an error?
+Q: Which of the expressions below has the best performance when printing error?

 ```go
 fmt.Sprintf("%v", err) // 1